DILCISBoard/E-ARK-AIP/index.md

 ### Parent-Child relationship

-As already pointed out, the divided METS structure was introduced to make the separation of representations or representation parts easier and allow the distribution of these components over a sequence of AIPs.
+As already pointed out, the divided METS structure was introduced to support the physical separation of representations or representation parts and allow distributing these components over a sequence of AIPs.

 As shown in Figure [12](#fig12) The composition of a logical AIP can be expressed by a parent-child relationship between AIPs.
 It is a bidirectional